Yao Eloge Koffi: Lugano

-On 21 July 2017, Yao was signed by the Swiss Super League side FC Lugano for an undisclosed fee and a 2-year contract.
+On 21 July 2017, Yao was signed by Swiss Super League side FC Lugano for an undisclosed fee on a two-year contract.
 On 20 August 2017, Yao mede his debut for Lugano in Swiss Super League as a substitute replacing Steve Rouiller in the 78th minute of a 1–1 away draw against Basel.
-On 14 September he made his UEFA Europa League debut with Lugano as a substitute replacing Steve Rouiller in the 46th minute of 2–1 away defeat against Hapoel Be'er Sheva.
+On 14 September, he made his UEFA Europa League debut with Lugano as a substitute replacing Steve Rouiller in the 46th minute of 2–1 away defeat against Hapoel Be'er Sheva.
 On 17 September, Yao played his first match in the Schweizer Pokal in the round of 32 in a 1–0 away win over Koniz.

 Reggiana

-On 14 January 2021, he signed a 1.5-year contract with the Serie B club Reggiana.
+On 14 January 2021, Yao signed a one-and-a-half-year contract with Serie B club Reggiana.

 Hapoel Jerusalem

 On 11 August 2021, Yao signed for Hapoel Jerusalem.
-On 12 September 2022 he scored his only goal fot the club in the 1–0 win against Beitar Jerusalem.
-On this game Hapoel won the first time in the Jerusalem derby after 31 years.
+On 12 September 2022, he scored his only goal for the club in a 1–0 victory against Beitar Jerusalem, Hapoel's first win in the Jerusalem derby in 31 years.